 - Employees are protected from whistleblowing (reporting unsafe acts under OSHA or reporting illegal or unethical company actions).

-- The National Labor Relations Act protects employees (union and non-union) from being disciplined for protected activity (discussion of wages, hours and working conditions).
+- The National Labor Relations Act protects employees (union and non-union) from being disciplined for protected activity (discussing wages, hours, and working conditions).

 - Retaliation for information discovered in blogs (political beliefs, religious beliefs, sexual orientation, or other protected categories) would put employers at risk.

-- North Carolina protects employees from discipline for off-duty use of legal products such as tobacco (even though the employer may not approve).
-An employer would have to show harm to the business in order to take action.
+- North Carolina protects employees from discipline for off-duty use of legal products such as tobacco (even though the employer may disapprove).
+An employer would have to show harm to the business to take action.

 Specifically, employers should create a social media policy that includes all such types of communication, including blogs and social media posts.
 Key elements to include in a policy are:

-- Remind employees to familiarize themselves with the employment agreement and policies included in the employee handbook before they begin using social media.
+- Remind employees to familiarize themselves with the employment agreement and policies in the employee handbook before using social media.

 - It is best that supervisors avoid connecting with other staff too closely on social media platforms.
-This may make other staff feel that the supervisor “should already know” when harassment, etc. is occurring online.
-It is important that since supervisors cannot monitor these types of communications, employees do not presume that they can.
+This may make other staff feel that the supervisor “should already know” when harassment, etc., is occurring online.
+Since supervisors cannot monitor these types of communications, it is important employees do not assume they can.

-- Posts should not disclose any information that is confidential or proprietary to the company or to any third party that has disclosed information to the company.
+- Posts should not disclose any confidential or proprietary information to the company or to any third party that has disclosed it to the company.